How Neymar, Mbappe & Messi are finally thriving at PSG

 Last updated on .From the section European Football

-Tenth of August 2021; the footballing world drew a collective gasp of breath as Lionel Messi made the move to Paris St-Germain.
+On 10 August 2021, the footballing world drew a collective gasp of breath as Lionel Messi joined Paris St-Germain.

 It was always assumed that Messi and Barcelona had an unbreakable bond, but the Catalan club's financial situation dictated otherwise and it led to the formation of a star-studded attacking trident, with Neymar and Kylian Mbappe already in the French capital.